 7 – The Walking Dead Attraction

-This was essentially the same as it is in the park’s regular operation, so I can’t really count it as a Horror Nights maze although it’s indicated as one on the event’s map.
+This was essentially the same as in the Park’s regular operation, so I can’t really count it as a Horror Nights maze, although it’s indicated as one on the event’s map.
 Check out our video from the attraction’s opening day:

 THE SCARE ZONES:

-This was kind of a cheat, because only half of these were really scare zones, in that you had to walk through them to get to another section of the park.
-The “Gauntlet of Fear” was more like a half-baked maze unto itself making using of much of the park’s Upper Lot area.
-Nevertheless, the prop and costume design were still pretty cool, and a lot of it tied into the “Election Year” theme, making it a topical and often humorous take on our country’s current political climate.
+The “Gauntlet of Fear” was more like a half-baked maze unto itself, using much of the Park’s Upper Lot area.
+This was a cheat because only half of these really scared zones, in that you had to walk through them to get to another section of the Park.
+Nevertheless, the prop and costume design was still pretty cool.
+A lot of it tied into the “Election Year” theme, making it a topical and often humorous take on our country’s current political climate.

 WATCH “THE PURGE: ELECTION YEAR” SCARE ZONES:

 WATCH “THE PURGE: GAUNTLET OF FEAR” SCARE ZONE: